k-cybulski/survivingdke/index.md

 	_This generally saves you about 4 weeks of work_
 * There will come a time when running a long experiment for 3 days straight, where it will crash on the 3rd day without any output. <br/>
 	_Obviously, day 4 is presentation day._
     * Ensure that you write out results while an experiment is running to a text file.
-It's a one-liner you can lookup on Stackoverflow.
+It's a one-liner you can look up on StackOverflow.
 * Depending on that one guy in your group to do the coding for you is the quickest way to fail DKE.
 	Yes, you will skate by.
 However, come the harder single assignments (year 2/3, Bachelor Thesis) you *will* crash and burn.
 * Learn about version control. <br/>
 	* Lookup `git` on Google
 	* Get confused because of the pages upon pages of documentation, then download `SmartGIT`
 	* Learn to select files, then press `Commit`.
-    * Come to the understanding that you now have the power to `"quick-save"` any and all documents, not just code, and go back in time.
+    * Come to the understanding that you now have the power to `"quick-save"` all documents, not just code, and go back in time.
     * Regret all life decisions as you did not commit your work during that all-nighter before the presentation and you can't replicate your results... or get any results for that matter.
     * Seriously, before changing anything, *COMMIT YOUR WORK*.
 * Learn about `LaTeX`.
 No, not that kind of latex.